 One of the main concerns raised is regarding Google’s ability to keep the meaning of the keyword but according to the source, it will be designed to avoid such cases.
 Additionally, advertisers will now need to review their search query reports (SQRs) more frequently to avoid appearing for irrelevant searches and really work on their negative keyword list.

 There is quite a lot to take in on this update so please refer here for more information here.

 Multiple updates on Google’s Call Extensions & Call-Only Ads

-To start with, Google’s Call extensions are now available account level which will become particularly handy to advertisers that use one main number.
-Next, we are soon to see new reporting columns for ‘Phone Impressions’ and ‘Phone Calls’ in the Adwords interface, reinforcing Google’s mobile focus.
+To start with, Google’s Call extensions are now available at account level which will become particularly handy to advertisers that use one main number.
+Next, we are soon to see new reporting columns for ‘Phone Impressions’ and ‘Phone Calls’ in the AdWords interface, reinforcing Google’s mobile focus.

 Last but definitely not least, automated call extensions are gradually rolling out to more advertisers, meaning, the phone numbers displayed on landing pages will now be automatically pulled as call extensions, if not opted out.

 Additionally, Google is rolling out an additional feature within call-only ads – your business name that is now going to appear next to the phone number.
 On a smaller test scale, it has proven to facilitate conversions.